 I've made 2 styles - a short handle and a long handle.
 Both represent formidable glassblowing - it's a challenge to get the curves just right, and the welding around the mouth requires exacting torchwork.
 (The pour-spout is especially hard to do) I've made about a dozen of these - they're not easy!

 (I showed my first experimental model at the 2006 TED conference - after 5 years of experiments and refinements, I've made these two versions.)

 For optimal aerodynamic performance, your Wine Bottle Klein Bottle has smooth, spline-like curves.
 You can take advantage of this lustrous continuity to differentiate this manifold everywhere!
 Tested by simulated undergraduates and fully covered by Acme's Unconditional Guarantee.

-It's best considered a Klein Bottle and less of a Wine Bottle.
+It's best considered more of a Klein Bottle and less of a Wine Bottle.

 This limited utility, rustproof, borosilicate zerovolume manifold can be yours for a mere $123... noticeably less than the cost of a Napa Valley vineyard!